snowkit/flow/flow/md/guide/sublimetext.md

 ![](../images/plugins/4.png)

-_Take note that if you have the common Haxe plugin installed already, disable it using Package Control : Disable Package.
+_Take note that if you have the main, default Haxe plugin installed already, you could potentially have them fighting over things.
+Package control lets you easily disable a plugin you aren't using at the moment.
-The features are similar, but supports the flow build tool chain and code completion.
-You can toggle between them any time._
+_

 &nbsp;
 &nbsp;